Aerocedi/SAMIS/README.md

 ## General Note:
 SAMIS was built to run on an edge device (raspberry pi).
-The following instruction provides a step by step process of use on a windows, mac or linux computer.
+The following instruction provides a step by step process of use on a linux, mac or windows PC.
 # Getting Started
 This is the home section of the SAMIS code codex.
 Besides the main branch (**Dashboard**), there are four other branches, kindly check them to have the complete code.
 The Dashboard is a web application built on django with support of Javascript.
 It consist of Django, and standalone python library called SAMISgpt integrated into the webapp